akoyabio/phenoptrReports/README.md

 A `phenoptrReports` analysis has two major steps - data consolidation and data aggregation.

+### Data requirements

+`phenoptrReports` creates reports based on inForm output files.

+#### Tissue segmentation

+inForm projects used with `phenoptrReports` must include a tissue segmentation step.

+#### Phenotypes

+The names of positive phenotypes used with `phenoptrReports` must end with "+", for example "CD8+" or "FoxP3+".
+Negative and "Other" phenotype names should not end in "+".

+#### Merged cell seg data

+The primary source data for `phenoptrReports` is one or more merged cell seg data files created in the inForm merge step.
+You may use multiple merge files from multiple inForm projects with different phenotypes.
+The Slide ID and Cell ID fields in multiple merge files must agree exactly.

+#### Other files

+Two other input files are optional.

+If provided, `phenotprReports` will use a merged cell seg summary file to compute tissue area and cell density within tissue categories.
+A score data summary file is used to compute H-Score per slide and tissue category.

 ### Data consolidation

 Start the consolidation step by selecting **Consolidate and summarize** from